majido/clipper/README.md

   1. text: The text that you want to be copied in the clipboard

-  $ adb shell
+  			# adb shell
   			# am startservice -n com.cm.android/.ClipboardServiceFront -a set -e text "this can be pasted now"
   			# am startservice -n com.cm.android/.ClipboardServiceFront -a get
   			# logcat | tail

 # Installation
 Build using maven.

 1. update pom.xml and set your android home
-2. build:
+2. build: `mvn package`
-  $ mvn package
-2. deploy:
-  $ mvn android:deploy
+3. deploy:`mvn android:deploy`

 # TODO
 * Accept broadcat message to simplify the command that need to be used